vitkolos/notes-ipp/semestr6/dialogue-systems/exam.md

 			- state-of-the-art for many sequence tagging tasks (until neural networks took over; can be also used in conjunction with NNs)
 - What is the IOB/BIO format for slot tagging?
 	- it is used to get the slot values from the text
-	- the words in the text can be tagged
+	- the words in the text are tagged; the slots can be nested
 	- tags
 		- B-$s$ … beginning of slot $s$
 		- I-$s$ … inside slot $s$
 		- O … outside
-	- slots can be nested
 	- example
 	    - There are **over 1000** compositions by **Johan Sebastian Bach**.
 	    - O O B-quantity I-quantity O O B-person I-person I-person O